ervaude/fluid_styled_slider/Readme.md

     	}
     }

 The `lib.fluidContent` is not much more than the initialization of a `FLUIDCONTENT` object.

+**Note that since TYPO3 8LTS `lib.fluidContent` is deprecated and `lib.contentElement` should be used instead!**

-We just change the template name (make sure to at least add your template path to `lib.fluidContent.templateRootPaths`) and specify which dataProcessors we are gonna use.
+We just change the template name
+(make sure to at least add your template path to `lib.fluidContent.templateRootPaths`) and specify which dataProcessors we are gonna use.
 Oh right, dataProcessors.